-Home health aides are a key member of a patient’s home health or hospice team as they keep patients safe and healthy, prevent hospitalizations and help improve quality of life through the essential tasks shown below.
+Home health aides are a key member of a patient’s home-based care team as they keep patients safe and healthy, prevent hospitalizations and help improve quality of life through the essential tasks shown below.

 A home health aide provides…